michielvoo/docker/Readme.md

 - [aws](aws) - AWS Tools for PowerShell on Alpine Linux, for provisioning AWS resources and deploying applications to AWS
 - [az](az) - Azure PowerShell on Alpine Linux, for provisioning Azure resources and deploying applications to Azure
 - [hugo](hugo) - Hugo Extended and Git on Alpine Linux, for building static websites
+- [pester](pester) - Pester for PowerShell on Alpine Linux, for automated testing of PowerShell scripts and modules

 ## Contributing

 ### How to: update a Docker image

-To test the changes made to a Dockerfile, remove the last locally built Docker image and rebuild the local Docker image:
+To test the changes made to a Dockerfile, remove the last locally built Docker image (optional) and rebuild the local Docker image:

 ```
 docker image rm $(basename $PWD)